 - 1. Click on the Line tool in the toolbar. - 2.
 Change any attributes such as color or arrowhead shape that you wish to make the default for this line using the Shape inspector, discussed below. - 3.
-Click and drag an area on the idea space to draw the line. - 4.
-Repeat step 3 to draw multiple lines using the same style.
+Click and drag an area on the idea space to draw the line.
+Repeat this step as needed to draw multiple lines using the same style.